VulpesPaw/Circles/README.md

 ## Background

-This project is where my Exam Project for the course *Programing 1*, 2020.
+This project were my Exam Project for the course *Programing 1*, 2020.

 This software was created and is in use by *Halmstad Archery Association*.